 - Hair stylists earn a median annual salary of $24,850 and median hourly wages were $11.95 (2017).

 - 617,300 people work in this occupation (2016).

 - They typically have jobs in free-standing hair salons, but some are employed in spas and hotels.

-- Employment is expected to grow faster than the average for all occupations through 2024.
-The U.S. Bureau of Labor Statistics classifies it as a "Bright Outlook" occupation because it is expected to have a large number of job openings.
+- Employment is expected to increase by 13 percent between 2016 and 2026.
+This is an excellent job outlook, with growth that is faster than the average for all occupations.
+The U.S. Bureau of Labor Statistics classifies it as a "Bright Outlook" occupation because it is expected to have 80,100 job openings.

 A Day in the Life of a Hair Stylist

 These are hair stylists' typical job duties, according to job announcements on Indeed.com:

 - "Provide cut & blow-dry, keratin smoothing, up style, and any other services you are trained for"